gritsenko-vlad/Memory-game/README.md

-# Memory-game
+# Memory game

-You should find a pair of chinese symbols.
+You should find all pairs of symbols to win.

 -Programm counts how many times player clicks the circles.